Documentation Index

 Permissions

-- Settings Scheduling Write — Required to modify self-scheduling rules, update provider capacity, manage the patient blacklist, create/edit/delete bookable resources, and change calendar appearance settings.
+- Manage Scheduling Settings — Required to modify self-scheduling rules, update provider capacity, and manage the patient blacklist.

 Bookable Conflicts